beetbox/beets/docs/plugins/bucket.rst

 The ``bucket`` plugin groups your files into buckets folders representing *ranges*.
-This kind of organization can classify your music by periods of time (e.g,. *1960s*, *1970s*, etc.), or to divide overwhelmingly large folders into smaller subfolders by grouping albums or artists alphabetically (e.g., *A-F*, *G-M*, *N-Z*).
+This kind of organization can classify your music by periods of time (e.g,. *1960s*, *1970s*, etc.), or divide overwhelmingly large folders into smaller subfolders by grouping albums or artists alphabetically (e.g. *A-F*, *G-M*, *N-Z*).

 To use the plugin, enable ``bucket`` in your configuration file (see